-- a.
-Upon completion of an assignment auditors should coordinate with the requester/contracting officer to determine whether detailed structured notes in the audit report would serve a useful purpose.
+a.
+Structured notes should generally be included in the audit report for any area where we are reporting significant findings.
+For audit areas that lack significant findings, auditors should coordinate with the requester/contracting officer to determine whether detailed structured notes in the audit report would serve a useful purpose.
 If the contracting officer does not feel this information would be useful, the auditor should not include structured notes in the audit report.
-Auditors must include documentation of this coordination with the requestor/contracting officer in the working papers. - b.
-In reports that question contractor proposed costs, explanatory notes should contain detailed information such that the contracting officer is able to understand clearly the basis for each element of cost, how the cost was evaluated, and the conclusions made on the basis of that evaluation.
+Auditors should include documentation of this coordination with the requestor/contracting officer in the working papers.

+b.
+When they are used, explanatory notes should contain detailed information such that the contracting officer is able to clearly understand the basis for each element of cost, how the cost was evaluated, and the conclusions made on the basis of that evaluation.
 Explanatory notes should be prepared for each significant cost element.
 When the contractor agrees with the audit conclusions, the explanatory note(s) may be abbreviated.
 When explanatory notes are redundant, a common note may be used, if the results can be presented more efficiently.
 When developing the explanatory notes auditors will consider the needs of the report recipient.
 For example, the contractor's action (or inaction) leading to the noncompliance should be reported to the level necessary for the report recipient for understanding and negotiating the finding.
 Separately, the auditor should determine if additional follow-up (e.g., audit lead) or reporting requirements (e.g., a business system deficiency report) exist.
-For explanatory notes that deal with proposed costs (i.e., forward pricing, terminations, claims, incurred cost, etc.) the general minimum criteria for the explanatory notes will include the following: - (1) Summary of Conclusions.
+For explanatory notes that deal with proposed costs (i.e., forward pricing, terminations, claims, incurred cost, etc.) the general minimum criteria for the explanatory notes will include the following:

+(1) Summary of Conclusions.
 Provide a brief summary of the audit exception (i.e., the condition).
-Provide the basis for any questioned or unsupported costs including a description of the costs, a specific reference to the regulatory support such as the cost principle, cost accounting standards, or contract terms (i.e., the criteria), and quantify the questioned or unsupported amounts (i.e., the effect). - (2) Basis of Contractor's Cost.
+Provide the basis for any questioned or unsupported costs including a description of the costs, a specific reference to the regulatory support such as the cost principle, cost accounting standards, or contract terms (i.e., the criteria), and quantify the questioned or unsupported amounts (i.e., the effect).

+(2) Basis of Contractor's Cost.
 Describe the basis of the contractor's submitted costs.
 Provide details on how the contractor estimated, charged or claimed these amounts.
-As appropriate, provide references to the specific parts of the contractor's proposal that provides more detail on the basis.
-(Note: This is not the place to take exception to how the contractor proposed the cost.) - (3) Audit Evaluation.
+As appropriate, provide references to the specific parts of the contractor's proposal that provide more detail on the basis.
+(Note: This is not the place to take exception to how the contractor proposed the cost.)

+(3) Audit Evaluation.
 Provide a description of the audit procedures used to evaluate the cost element.
 Describe the procedures even if they did not result in questioned, unsupported or unresolved costs.
 Include details on the calculation of the audit exception (i.e., the effect) and use of quantitative methods.
 The details describing the rational for the calculation of the effect will include why the noncompliance exists to the extent necessary to achieve the audit objectives.
 The auditor should include enough information for the customer to make an informed decision on the audit finding.
 This section should not include "conclusion" language, but should be restricted to what we "did" to form our opinion.